damonti/Characterization/scripts/readme_scripts.txt

 2) dump_model: read component.csv (name, in, out, pwr) of that component and dump the trained power model

-3) inference: parse the specified fir dataframe with activity, estimate power feeding the model with the parsed activity, and return estimated power and error wrt ground truth
+3) inference: parse the dataframe from design_dump_csv.py and perform the inference from specified fir dataframe with activity, estimate power feeding the model with the parsed activity, and return estimated power and error wrt ground truth